Expanding VirtualBox VM Disk Space

 Expand the filesystem of the VM

-installed.
-This is simple enough, I use a basic Debian VM with Gnome installed and this comes with gparted
+gparted installed.
+This is simple enough, I use a basic Debian VM with Gnome installed and this comes with gparted installed.gparted VM and attached the cloned-disk1.vdi as a second disk.gparted VM, open gparted, switch to the second attached disk.gparted to:

 Use